 Many people have no choice but to take out student loans to obtain an advanced degree.
 They are even necessary for many who seek an undergrad degree.
 Unfortunately, too many people take out student loans, but without fully understanding what that entails and what their obligations are.
 Here are some of the basics that you need to know.

-Pay your student loans using a 2-step process.
+Pay your loans off using a two-step process.
 Try to pay off the monthly payments for your loan.
-Second, make extra payments on the loan whose interest rate is highest, not the loan that has the largest balance.
-This will cut down on your liability over the long term.
+If you have money left over, apply that to the loan that has the highest interest associated with it.
+This will reduce how much money spent over time.

 To pay down your student loans effectively, focus on the one that has the highest interest rate.
 If you think you will be better off paying the one with the highest monthly payments first, you may be wrong.
 Best to look at the interest rates.

 Know what the grace period is before you have to start paying for your loans.
 The period should be six months for Stafford loans.
 Perkins loans often give you nine months.
 The amount you are allowed will vary between lenders.
 Make sure you know how long those grace periods are, and never pay late.

 Choose a payment plan that you will be able to pay off.
 Many student loans come with a 10-year plan for repayment.
 There are other options if you can’t do this.
 For instance, you may pay back within a longer period of time, but it will be with higher interest rates.
 You might be eligible to pay a certain percentage of income when you make money.
 The balances on some student loans have an expiration date at 25 years.

 Reduce your total principle by paying off your largest loans as quickly as possible.
 As your principal declines, so will your interest.
 Make a concerted effort to pay off all large loans more quickly.
 After you’ve paid off a large loan, you can transfer your payments to the second largest one.
 When you make an effort to pay off your largest loans with the largest payments possible and pay the minimum on smaller loans, you’ll find that it is much easier to eliminate your debt.